 The power of his father’s story and the support he received from Tim Russert and others encouraged Jim to delve deeper and led in 2010 to an article by Kevin Cullen in the Boston Sunday Globe magazine.
 Both Cullen and Russert, before his death, suggested to Jim that he tell the full story in his own words and also describe the process of exploration that helped him come to know the father of whom he had no real memory.
 So in 2012, Jim took up the challenge and began his memoir, The Green Box.
 Three years later, he self-published it.

-Jim lives in Ipswich, Massachusetts, with his wife, Julie, and their Golden Retriever, Annie.
+Jim lives in Ipswich, Massachusetts, with his wife, Julie, and their dog, Decca.
 He writes, plays golf and spends as much time as he can with his children and grandchildren.